 If you are still without a compliant ELD solution, try KeepTruckin.

-The KeepTruckin ELD is FMCSA-compliant, affordable, and packed with many useful fleet management features for fleets of all sizes.
+The KeepTruckin ELD is FMCSA-registered, affordable, and packed with many useful fleet management features for fleets of all sizes.

 To get a glimpse of how our ELDs work, request a free ELD demo today.